 - Must have a current registration.

-- Owned and operated as collector vehicles.
+- Owned and operated as a collector vehicle.

-- Capable of operating on the highway.
+- Capable of driving on the highway.

 - May be driven: